dynamodb-toolbox/dynamodb-toolbox/docs/docs/4-schemas/2-warm-vs-frozen/index.md

 }))
 ```

-This is particularly useful when inferring attribute values from other attributes with links (see [Defaults & Links](../3-defaults-and-links/index.md)).
+This is particularly useful for [Defaults & Links](../3-defaults-and-links/index.md).